+What to look for when choosing a pack?
 Backpacking packs for hiking come in a variety of sizes.
 The size that’s best for you depends on the trips you intend on undertaking.
 If you’re trekking between huts or hostels, especially in warmer weather, a 35-litre backpack should be adequate.
-Ultralight backpackers – the types of people who chop off half their toothbrush – will also stick to around 35L for longer trips with a tarp or tent outer.
+Ultralight backpackers – the types of people who chop off half their toothbrush – will also stick to around 35 or 40L for longer trips with a tarp or tent outer.

-For those who like backpacking with a bit more comfort at night, or in colder months when you need a heftier sleeping bag and sleeping mat, something between 38 and 55 litres should be right.
+For those who like backpacking with a bit more comfort at night, or in colder months when you need a heftier sleeping bag and sleeping mat, something between 40 and 55 litres should be right.
 Backpacks over 55L should suit anyone heading into areas of wilderness for long periods of time, when there’s little chance of resupplying and you have to carry everything you need in with you.

 Once you’ve decided on the size, the next consideration, and the one that you should prioritise above all else, is the carry comfort.
 The backpack is going to essentially be your home for a few days; it’s going to get heavy, it’s going to get annoying, and it must be comfortable.
 And the only way to test that is to try it on.
-Fortunately, here at Outdoors Magic, we’ve tested a whole bunch of hiking backpacks so you don’t have to.
+Fortunately, here at Outdoors Magic, we’ve tested a whole bunch of backpacking backpacks so you don’t have to.

-Our Team’s Best Hiking Backpacks for 2025
+Our Team’s Best Backpacking Backpacks for 2026

 Here’s the list of the best hiking and trekking backpacks we’ve come across following our extensive testing and reviewing throughout the mountains of the UK.
 These are the category winners: